Anaerobic vs Aerobic Exercise: What’s the Difference?

 How to Get Started

-If you are new to working out or have been working out for years on end, a group exercise class is a great place to step outside of your normal routine and learn something new.
+If you are new to working out or have been working out for years on end, group exercise classes are a great place to step outside of your normal routine and learn something new.
 We offer both aerobic and anaerobic training in our group exercise classes.
 For anaerobic activity, try classes like kickboxing, BODYCOMBAT, Boot Camp, or one of our high-energy Team Training sessions.
 For aerobic workouts, you can try classes like Zumba or Aquafit.
 Ask an instructor to see which class is best for you and then try one out!
 You will be glad that you did and may even learn a workout you never even knew existed in the process.

 If you want to start introducing anaerobic or aerobic training into your workout, stop on by any of our locations.
 We welcome all fitness levels and look forward to showing you around the gym.
 Download our app to get started.